-If the Contract Holder remains dissatisfied following receipt of this decision then a second stage formal review can be undertaken.
-They should again contact the housing office within 21 days of the date of the formal review letter providing clear reasons as to why they consider that the decision was unfair or unreasonable
+If the tenant/former tenant remains dissatisfied following receipt of this decision then a second stage formal review can be undertaken.
+The tenant/former tenant should again contact the housing office within 21 days providing clear reasons as to why they consider that the decision was unfair or unreasonable.